 6.25ma @ -12

-We have transformed the Electron Fuzz Custom into 100% full eurorack format.
+Previously: The Electron Fuzz Custom into 100% full eurorack format.
 This is the full production run.
 Laser cut aluminum panel.
 Built by organic free range Portlanders.
 Lots of videos on Instagram.
 Click here to browse my personal RML account.

 The eurorack module is essentially the same as the “EFCcv euro” pedal with a couple of slight modifications.